neomjs/neo/resources/data/deck/learnneo/pages/WhyNeo-Speed.md

-Web-worker processes are automatically run in parallel, on separate CPU cores.
+The Neo.mjs web-worker processes are automatically run in parallel, on separate CPU cores.

 By contrast, other JavaScript frameworks run in a single thread, so all business logic, data handling, and DOM rendering compete for CPU resources.